microsoft/PowerToys/doc/devdocs/logging.md

 ### Spdlog

-In C++ projects we are use the awesome [spdlog](https://github.com/gabime/spdlog) library for logging as a git submodule under the `deps` directory.
+In C++ projects we use the awesome [spdlog](https://github.com/gabime/spdlog) library for logging as a git submodule under the `deps` directory.
 To use it in your project, just include [spdlog.props](/deps/spdlog.props) in a .vcxproj like this:

 ```xml
 <Import Project="..\..\..\deps\spdlog.props" />